Academic Program: Athletic Training Major*

-The Athletic Training Program is divided into six levels (semesters).
+The program for the Athletic Training Major* is divided into six levels (semesters).
 Each level contains specific academic coursework, an Athletic Training Practicum course, and a clinical assignment.
 The Athletic Training Practicum courses are designed to provide the student with progressive observational and hands-on learning opportunities that correlate with the coursework for that semester.
 Check out the objectives for each level.

 Each Practicum course contains a set of NATA Educational competencies that must be completed before progressing to the next level.
 Students who do not satisfactorily complete all of the level requirements will be required to repeat the deficient component and not progress to the next level.
 Since many of the level-specific courses are only offered during one semester each year, students repeating a level would be set back an entire year in the program.